Scaling a team: recruitment insights from Castor

 Castor EDC is one such company, making waves in the medical research space.
 They’re growing quickly with no plans to let up soon.
 However, they’re taking critical steps in preparing to scale- all while maintaining an important focus on people.

-In a conversation with Eric Stonehewer, the Talent Acquisition Partner and Employer Branding Specialist at Castor, we were let into a few secrets behind their scaling team.
+In a conversation with Eric Stonehewer, the Talent Acquisition Partner and Employer Branding Specialist at Castor, we were let in on a few secrets behind their scaling team.

 So, can you tell me about the Castor story?
 What’s the Castor recruitment process like?

 I can imagine it was very much high-level thinking about recruitment.
-For example, one thought was “we need to manage and track application.
+For example, one thought was “we need to manage and track applications.
 We need an ATS.”
 This is where Recruitee came in.

 The plans now are to structure and set in place a lot of processes and procedures.
 Because when we come to our Series B investment round, where we’ll probably see an investor offering triple of Series A – we will need to scale at a much higher rate!
 This will most likely see us go from what is now 45 to maybe 90/100 people.